Andrea Pellegrini

-Andrea Pellegrini (born 7 November 1975 in Aarhus) is a Danish mezzo-soprano.
+Andrea Pellegrini (born 7 November 1975) is a Danish mezzo-soprano.
 She is the daughter of jazz musician Rolando Pellegrini (Rolly) and lab technician Annelise Pellegrini (née Dahlgaard).

 Career

 Andrea Pellegrini started playing the piano at the age of seven and received vocal training at 17.
 She attended the Royal Danish Academy of Music from 1998 to 2003 and continued at the Opera Academy from 2003 to 2006.

 She made her debut at the Royal Danish Theatre in 2006 as Rosina in The Barber of Seville.
 She has also sung Cherubino in Mozart's The Marriage of Figaro, Idamante in Idomeneo, Mercedes in Bizet's Carmen, Suzuki in Puccini's Madama Butterfly, and Adalgisa in Bellini's Norma in productions at the Royal Danish Theatre, Danish National Opera, and Opera Hedeland.

 She has also performed as a soloist in concerts: